 Seagate Technology is a United States-based data storage company with worldwide manufacturing facilities that generate huge amounts of manufacturing and testing data.

-That stack was too costly and time-consuming for the large amounts of data being processed (approximately 2 petabytes) and large number of users querying it.
+That stack was too costly and time-consuming for the large amounts of data being processed (approximately 2 petabytes) and many users queried it.

 In addition, end users were dissatisfied because the queries were taking too long to complete and sometimes failed.
 Systems maintenance and upgrades were compounding the problem.

 Seagate asked Mactores Cognition, an AWS Partner Network (APN) Advanced Consulting Partner, to evaluate and deliver an alternative data platform to process petabytes of data with consistent performance.
 It needed to lower query processing time and total cost of ownership (TCO), and provide the scalability required to support about 2,000 daily users.

 In this post, we will describe the three migration options Mactores tested, the results each one produced, and the selected architecture of the solution Seagate.

 This summarizes the Amazon EMR technologies Mactores explored for its Seagate solution.

 Mactores is an Amazon EMR Delivery Partner.
 The AWS Service Delivery Program endorses top APN Consulting Partners that deeply understand specific AWS services, such as Amazon EMR.

 Learn more about using Mactores to migrate to Amazon EMR.